 Out of Balance

-Some cameras have a built-in adjustment mechanism to compensate for shaking motion, but these systems don't come close to the natural stabilization system in the brain.
-The camera will still record a lot of the motion from the cameraman's steps.
+Some cameras have a built-in adjustment mechanism to compensate for shaking motion, but it doesn't come close to the natural stabilization system in the human brain.
+The camera will still record a lot of the motion from the camera operator's steps.

-Even when a cameraman is standing still, the camera may pick up a lot of jarring motion.
+Even when an operator is standing still, the camera may pick up a lot of jarring motion.
 It's so easy to pivot the camera that even a light push in any direction can translate to a considerable jump in the film or video image.

 In 1973, Brown realized his goals with a revolutionary but remarkably simple machine.
-"Brown's Stabilizer," later renamed Steadicam, stabilizes a camera using only three major elements:
+"Brown's Stabilizer," later renamed Steadicam.
+Larger models steady a camera using only three major elements: